 Coleman has also provided many voice-overs and narrations for many products both in Australia and internationally for companies such as Tooheys, Foster’s, Qantas, the Australian Tourist Commission, and BBC TV, as well as in-flight programs for Qantas, Air New Zealand and Britannia.
 Jonathan Coleman was also the voice of the award-winning Australian 70s and 80s music radio program “My Generation” from 2004 to 2010, heard on the Australian Radio Network stations Gold 104 (Melbourne), WS-FM (Sydney), 4KQ (Brisbane), Mix 102.3 FM (Adelaide), Mix 106.3 FM (Canberra), and more than 100 other radio stations throughout Australia.

 In 2007, he filmed a cameo for long-running Australian soap opera Neighbours, which he was one of the witnesses at Karl and Susan Kennedy’s wedding.
 Coleman has worked at Network Ten onscreen presenting news and entertainment reports.
-He is currently presenting advertorials on Network Ten morning TV program Studio 10.
-He is also the voice-over for the program.
+He also presented advertorials on Network Ten morning TV program Studio 10, and was the voice-over for the program.